 When you arrive, park in the parking lot on the school’s southwest corner near the large glass auditorium with two sets of double doors.
 Our host family will welcome you once you enter (and would love to host you and your family or friends for lunch after the service, if you’d like!).

 Inside, ushers will hand you a liturgy sheet that indicates the order of events during the service.
 This sheet also lists the songs we’ll sing and the Bible passages the pastor will read and preach about.

 You’ll notice that many of us dress formally.
 It’s common to see women in skirts or dresses and men in suits or collared shirts.
 We view dressing up for church in a similar way to how we would dress for a visit with our President or other dignitaries – to show respect and reverence with our dress and appearance.
 As guests of our eternal King, we’re honored to put on our “Sunday best.”

-After the service, we stick around to chat with each other, sometimes over coffee and cookies.
-When we recognize new faces, we won’t be shy in saying hello and making you feel welcome!
+After the service, we stick around to chat with each other, sometimes over coffee and baking.
+When we recognize new faces, we will do our best to introduce ourselves and make guests feel welcome!

 If you have other questions about what our church services are like, please get in touch with us.